Reinvestment Fund announced the appointment of Jeff Hebert, Partner at HR&A Advisors to its Policy Advisory Board.Read More

 A. Hoen & Co. was once among the most important lithographers in the US—its iconic prints included early National Geographic maps.
 At its peak, its complex in East Baltimore employed over 250 people.
 When the business closed in 1981, it left a dominating vacancy in a neighborhood that has also struggled with vacant homes and unemployment.
 This year, with financing from Reinvestment Fund, the complex is finally being redeveloped, breathing new life and hope into the neighborhood.

-Reinvestment Fund announced Yonina Gray as its new Director of External Affairs, responsible for driving national business development objectives to establish new market presence and relationships that pave the way for organizational growth.Read More
+Reinvestment Fund announced Yonina Gray as its new Director of External Relations, responsible for driving national business development objectives to establish new market presence and relationships that pave the way for organizational growth.Read More

 Reinvestment Fund is offering a new capital and planning resource that aims to increase access to healthy, nutritious meals for children from vulnerable populations.
 The New Jersey Child Nutrition Fund (NJCNF) offers capital and technical assistance to providers who participate or wish to participate in federal meal programs, Child and Adult Care Food Program (CACFP) and the Summer Food Service Program (SFSP).
 NJCNF is funded by the Robert Wood Johnson Foundation.Read More